 Bionews, 28 April 2008 – Why UK surrogacy law needs an urgent review

-Tags: 17 April 2012, fertility law, fertility lawyer, John Healey MP, maternity leave, Natalie Gamble, surrogacy agreements, surrogacy law, surrogacy lawyer, Surrogacy UK, Ten Minute Rule Bill, UK surrogacy
+Tags: 17 April 2012, Children and Families Act 2014, fertility law, fertility lawyer, John Healey MP, maternity leave, Natalie Gamble, surrogacy agreements, surrogacy law, surrogacy lawyer, Surrogacy UK, Ten Minute Rule Bill, UK surrogacy